Hadis-jamali/HackYourFuture/README.md

-My hack your future home work and our practice in class
+My hack your future home work and my practice in class and my home